nucypher/nucypher/docs/source/architecture/servicefees.rst

 Global fee range
 ----------------

 The global fee range is a means of establishing quasi-universal pricing for the NuCypher service.
-It is enforced via the function ``feeRateRange`` (in ``PolicyManager.sol``), which specifies constraints expressed in GWEI per sharing policy and per 24h period.
+It is enforced via the function ``feeRateRange`` in ``PolicyManager.sol``, which specifies constraints, expressed in GWEI, per sharing policy and per 24h period.
 The minimum fee rate rate chosen by stakers must fall within the global fee range.
 The network will launch with the following parameters:

 **Minimum fee rate**